 Build quality is good and it’s a great looking product.
-The body is made of ABS plastic, but it’s well put-together and I didn’t find any gaps or poor assembly.
+The body is made of ABS plastic, but it’s well put together and I didn’t find any gaps or poor assembly.
 The finish is a satin black.
-Both the front and rear are styled similar (note: air is drawn in on the front side only).
+Both the front and rear are styled similarly (note: air is drawn in on the front side only).

 After unpacking and removing the top quick start label, I examined the purifier for any noticeable quality control problems.
 The construction is good, and while like the other purifiers sold today, it’s made of plastic.
 However, it feels good to the hand and not flimsy.
 No complaints here.